Last Updated on December 31, 2022 by ThoughtsStained

-But, as we all know, the best thing about the book, hands down?
+- But, as we all know, the best thing about the book, hands down?
+Deet.

 Considering I read this book in, what, two, three days, I’m now left in a familiar position as I was before I read this book.
 I have a greater understanding of what’s going on with Admiral Rogers and his crew and the questions I had before I read Communication Failure have been answered.
-But now, I have even more questions than I had before and, perhaps, an even greater desire for the last book of the Epic Failure trilogy, Miserable Failure, to come out.
+But now, I have even more questions than I had before.
+Perhaps, too, a greater desire for the last book of the Epic Failure trilogy, Miserable Failure, to come out.

 *commence waiting sequence*